-Some of you have noticed by now that in both scenarios, there is a probably a behavior being reinforced: the dog coming to me.
+Some of you have noticed by now that in both scenarios, there is probably a behavior being reinforced: the dog coming to me.
 Yes, we may have a natural negative reinforcement scenario going on.
 Stay tuned for Part 2, where we explore the ethics of that part of the situation.

 In the meantime, what do you think of my comparison?
 Did I miss something?
 Is it off the mark?
 I have debated publishing this since it is perhaps a stretch.
 Tell me what you think.